Value for Money 55%

-Laax is one of Switzerland’s largest and most snowsure ski areas with a big vertical drop, and a good choice of hotels and mountain restaurants.
-For years it languished in the B-list, but lately has become a powerhouse of the international freestyle scene.
+LAAX is one of Switzerland’s largest and most snowsure ski areas with a big vertical drop, and a good choice of hotels and mountain restaurants.
+The resort has been the Granddaddy of freestyle ever since the movement began in the 1980s when the first half-pipe was built here.
 Now every young gun worth his or her bullets wants to be seen here.

 Essential Advice for the Perfect Trip

 LAAX is the marketing name for the linked ski circuit above the villages of Flims, Laax and Falera, which is regarded – glorified, even – as Europe’s leading freestyle resort.
 It was one of the world’s first ski areas to embrace the freestyle skiing and snowboarding movement and is today considered the Granddaddy of the sport.

 Located in the Graubunden region, Flims Laax Falera has been a spa resort since the 1880s, and a ski resort since 1962 when the glacier above was first developed for skiing.
 It is made up of the separate resort of Flims Dorf, which is the most convenient, and the separate Waldhaus Flims Alpine Grand Resort & Spa.
 Laax is also a bus ride away from the lifts but at the base-station itself is the ski-friendly rocksresort.

 LAAX has also become a serious destination for snowboarders, who congregate at Riders Hotel.
 With this comes all the cool eateries and an apres-ski scene that explodes at the weekend when twenty- and thirty-somethings pour in from Zurich.